We have undertaken a risk assessment in accordance with Government guidance and ask for your cooperation in following these guidelines.

 - Other people who may have been in contact with the person who has become unwell should wash their hands thoroughly after the interaction, but they do not need to take any other specific action unless they develop symptoms themselves or are advised to do so by NHS Test and Trace.
 If they do develop symptoms they should follow the stay at home guidance.

 - The group leader must notify Mark immediately and ensure cleaning is carried out following the instructions for a COVID-19 incident.
 These are available in the cleaning cupboard and here.
 Single-use aprons, masks and gloves are provided in the cleaning cupboard.

 Government advice about clinically vulnerable people

-The NHS has written to people who are considered to be ‘extremely clinically vulnerable’ and they have been advised to ‘shield’ until at least 1 August.
+The NHS has written to people who are considered to be ‘extremely clinically vulnerable’ with advice about ‘shielding’.
 Certain other groups of people may also be at increased risk of severe disease from COVID-19 (‘clinically vulnerable’), including those who are aged 70 or older, are pregnant or who have certain medical conditions.

 In addition to protecting yourself, following Government advice on social distancing and hygiene precautions is particularly important in helping to protect vulnerable people.

 ‘The best available scientific evidence is that, when used correctly, wearing a face covering may reduce the spread of coronavirus droplets in certain circumstances, helping to protect others.
 Because face coverings are mainly intended to protect others, not the wearer, from coronavirus (COVID-19) they are not a replacement for social distancing and regular hand washing.’
 More information about making and using face coverings is available here.